-It's a fine Saturday - will Aucklanders obey lockdown rules?
+Your weather: It's a fine Saturday - will Aucklanders obey lockdown rules?

 Sunday afternoon is also set to be a rainy 19C with possible thunderstorms.

-In the south east, Napier is looking a peach today with 19C and fine skies, before hitting a top of 17C on Sunday with fine spells and the odd shower.
+In the south east, Napier is looking peachy today with 19C and fine skies, before hitting a high of 17C on Sunday with fine spells and the odd shower.

-New Plymouth in the West is set for fine spells mixed with cloud and rain across the weekend and tops of 16C.
+New Plymouth in the west is set for fine spells mixed with cloud and rain across the weekend and highs of 16C.

 Wellington residents, meanwhile, should get outside and enjoy the chilly but fine winter weekend heading their way.

-Today is set for a fine and clear top of 15C, while tomorrow was heading for fine spells mixed with one or two showers and a high of 16C, MetService said.
+Today is set for a fine and clear high of 15C, while tomorrow is heading for fine spells mixed with one or two showers and a high of 16C, MetService says.

-In the South Island, Blenheim is looking set for a fine weekend, while Christchurch could expect morning fog and cloud today before clearing to fine spells and a top of 13C this afternoon.
+In the South Island, Blenheim is looking set for a fine weekend, while Christchurch can expect morning fog and cloud today before clearing to fine spells and a high of 13C this afternoon.

-Sunday might be one better spent indoors, however, as Christchurch residents can expect patchy drizzle and a top of 13C.
+Sunday might be one better spent indoors, however, as Christchurch residents can expect patchy drizzle and a high of 13C.

-Dunedin residents likewise could expect patchy drizzle and fog this morning to break away and reveal fine spells this afternoon with a top of 13C, before Sunday was mostly cloudy with a high of 11C.
+Dunedin residents likewise can expect patchy drizzle and fog this morning to break away and reveal fine spells this afternoon with a high of 13C.
+Sunday will be mostly cloudy with a high of 11C.

-Those in Invercargill could expect a similar pattern along with tops of 13C today and 14C tomorrow.
+Invercargill can expect a similar pattern, and highs of 13C today and 14C tomorrow.

-The weekend should also bring a great chance to hit the slopes in Queenstown with cloud giving way to fine spells this afternoon and a high of 14C.
-Cloud was set to increase tomorrow with the possibility of rain and a top of 13C.
+The weekend should also bring a great chance to hit the slopes in Queenstown where cloud gives way to fine spells this afternoon and a high of 14C.
+Cloud is set to increase tomorrow with the possibility of rain and a high of 13C.